 - best practices and lessons learned in e.g. acquiring sustained finances, to volunteer recruiting, to project monitoring and evaluation;

 - different monitoring and evaluation procedures that ensure accountability of the project on various levels;

 - research issues, linking different types of research to different developmental stages of a Circle Project

-In the framework of the Circles4EU, the European Handbook on COSA implementation, which resulted from the first Circles Together for Safety project, will be updated by the Network on the basis of the knowledge and expertise acquired in the proposed project.
-In addition, a paragraph on supporting the sustainability of Circles will be added, in which elements like funding, finding volunteers, etc. will be emphasized
+In the framework of the Circles4EU, the European Handbook on COSA implementation, which resulted from the first Circles Together for Safety project, has been updated by the Network on the basis of the knowledge and expertise acquired in the proposed project.
+In addition, a paragraph on supporting the sustainability of Circles has been added, in which elements like funding, finding volunteers, etc. are emphasized